ManageIQ/manageiq.org/source/community/update_image.html.md

    application is in `/var/www/miq/vmdb` - updating the application is as simple as running `git pull` - you now have the latest ManageIQ source code.

-To propose a pull request, you can now fork ManageIQ on github, and push to your fork before proposing:
+To propose a pull request, you can now fork ManageIQ on GitHub, and push to your fork before proposing:

 ```